gclem/docs-rendering/README.md

 ## Pelican

+Description from the Pelican repository:
-[Pelican](https://github.com/getpelican/pelican) is a versatil extensible static site generator, written in Python
+> [Pelican](https://github.com/getpelican/pelican) is a static site generator, written in Python
+>
 >    - Write content in Markdown using your editor of choice
 >    - Includes a simple command line tool to (re)generate site files
 >    - Easy to interface with version control systems and web hooks
 >    - Completely static output is simple to host anywhere

+The choice of Pelican was done for its great extensible capabilities.

+1. We could easily create plugins that manage our hierachical files structure:
+    - for custom url generation.
+    - for entity linking.
+2. We took advantage of the python's awesome and extensible implementation of markdown for handling our custom content.
+3. We could in a next step, quickly change the look of the site thanks to a theme powered by jinja2 template.

 ![Home](screenshots/pelican-diagram.png)